sghoshca/melanoma_detection_assignment/README.md

 # Project Name
-> Outline a brief description of your project.
+> Multiclass classification model using a custom convolutional neural network in TensorFlow

 ## Table of Contents